 • Use fresh or thawed frozen berries and cooked or canned carrots according to what you prefer.

-• Fully dissolve the gelatin in the liquid before stirring into the fruit mixture to ensure there are no clumps and the gummies set up properly.
+• Fully dissolve the gelatin in the liquid before stirring into the fruit mixture to ensure there are no clumps and the homemade fruit snacks recipe sets up properly.

-• Sweeten a little with maple syrup or honey (for kids over age 1).
+• Sweeten the fruit snacks a little with maple syrup or honey (for kids over age 1).

 • Trade in another berry if you prefer.
 Note that berries with seeds, such as raspberries or blackberries, may have a seedy texture.
 You can strain the puree through a fine-mesh strainer to make a smooth gummy.
 Or try using mango in place of the strawberries.

-• I have many more homemade versions of store-bought favorites, so check them out!
+• I have many more kids food favorites, so check them out!

 I’d love to hear your feedback on this recipe, so please rate it and comment below.